 The period of time a man experiences low testosterone (Low-T) is referred to andropause, often thought of as similar to menopause in women.
 The “andro” name is derived from the class of hormones testosterone belongs to: Androgens.

 Androgen deficiencies are related to common health issues such as obesity, diabetes and insulin malfunctions, high blood pressure and hardening and/or blocking of the arteries.
 Other issues are elevations in total cholesterol, and LDL, or “the bad” cholesterol and triglycerides.
-Androgens are believe to protect men’s arteries from atherosclerosis; evidence is emerging that androgen therapy can partially reverse the progression of blockage and hardening in testosterone-deficient males.
+Androgens are believed to protect men’s arteries from atherosclerosis; the evidence is emerging that androgen therapy can partially reverse the progression of blockage and hardening in testosterone-deficient males.

 Hypogonadism is the medical term for low testosterone with specific symptoms and indicators, including: